Design partnership for the anti-boring cyber training company.

 I redesigned each of the ESC manuals from scratch to bring them together with a consistent look, using plenty of white space so the reader can skim through easily.
 Photography of the escape rooms played a big part in these (more on this down the page).

 Whilst they’re primarily used digitally, I also set them up ready to go to print with a few minor modifications, because having a physical document ditches the need to zoom in on a screen and your devices can be left in your pocket.
 Here’s a few pages from Elementary’s manual.
+Every manual follows the same structure so returning players already know their way around, and new ones don’t get lost.

 A consistent look.